Did you know that many pregnancy failures can be avoided by making important lifestyle changes during the periconceptional period?

 ✿ Seeds: Seeds are nutritional powerhouses because they contain all the nutrients that promote growth of a plant.
 Sesame seeds are great sources of choline and folate.
 Sunflower seeds are particularly high in vitamin B6, folate, choline, and betaine.

 ✿ Liver Organ Meat: While most people in the West may be turned off by the idea of eating liver organ meat, this meat is commonly consumed throughout Asia.
 Liver organ meat has high amounts of folate, choline, vitamin B6, and vitamin B12.
 Since pesticides can interfere with methylation, it is best to get organic sources such as organic grass fed beef liver or organic free-range chicken liver.
 However because of the vitamin A content in organ meats, pregnant women should eat organ meats in moderation so as not to exceed the recommended upper intake level of 10,000IU of vitamin A per day.

 So remember, YOU have the power to boost your fertility and the health of your future children by choosing to eat food that can improve fertility starting at least in the 3-4 months prior to conception.

-And if you would like to learn more about secrets to getting pregnant naturally that the IVF industry does not want you to know, register for my free webinar here!
+And if you would like to learn more about secrets to getting pregnant naturally that the IVF industry does not want you to know, register for my free mini-course now!